Fatty Liver Breakfast Ideas [Updated for 2023]

-I also have a suggested weekly meal plan here – make sure to check it out after you’re done reading this article for a bit of a “hold my hand” type of guidance on what to eat.
+I also have a suggested weekly meal plan here – make sure to check it out after you’re done reading this article for a bit of a “hold my hand” type of guidance on what to eat throughout the day.

 Chia seeds pudding